ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-development-overview.md

 TIP: Reference the [Extensions](development/extensions.md) section of the docs for more information on using extensions in your add-on.

-### Actions - `/Module/Actions`
+### Actions - `/Actions`
-The `Module/Actions` folder stores all the business logic for any actions that we are adding to ExpressionEngine with our add-on.
+The `/Actions` folder stores all the business logic for any actions that we are adding to ExpressionEngine with our add-on.
 Each action will have a separate file and corresponding class created based on information provided in the `$actions` array in the `upd` file.
 Reference [Adding Actions](development/actions.md) for more information on creating URL endpoints (actions) with your add-on.

-### Control Panel Routes - `/Mcp`
+### Control Panel Routes - `/ControlPanel`
-The `Mcp` folder contains all the Control Panel routes and we create for our add-on as well as our sidebar.
+The `ControlPanel` folder contains all the Control Panel routes and we create for our add-on as well as our sidebar.
 Reference [Adding Control Panel Pages](development/modules.md) for more information on adding Control Panel routes and pages with your add-on.

-### `Module/Tags`
+### `/Tags`
-The `Module/Tags` folder stores all the business logic for any template tags we create with our add-on.
+The `/Tags` folder stores all the business logic for any template tags we create with our add-on.
 Reference [Adding Template Tags](development/custom-template-tags.md) for more information on adding template tags with your add-on.

 ### `/views`